Deansgate

-Deansgate is a main road (part of the A56) through Manchester City Centre, England.
-It runs roughly north–south in a near straight route through the western part of the city centre and is the longest road in the city centre at over one mile in length.
+Deansgate is a main road (part of the A56) running through Manchester city centre, England.
+It runs roughly north–south through the western side of the city centre and, at over one mile in length, is the longest street in the central area.

 History

 Deansgate is one of the city's oldest thoroughfares.
-In Roman times its route passed close to the Roman fort of Mamucium and led from the River Medlock where there was a ford and the road to Deva (Chester).
-Along it were several civilian buildings and a mansio in the vicinity of the Hilton Hotel.
-Part of it was called Aldport Lane from Saxon times.
-(Aldport was the Saxon name for Castlefield.)
-Until the 1730s the area was rural but became built up after the development of a quay on the river.
+In Roman times its route passed close to the fort of Mamucium and led from the River Medlock, where there was a ford and the road to Deva (Chester).
+Several civilian buildings and a mansio were located along it in the area now occupied by the Beetham Tower.
+Part of the route was known as Aldport Lane from Saxon times, Aldport being the Saxon name for Castlefield.
+Until the 1730s the surrounding area remained rural, but it became built up following the development of a quay on the river.

-The road is named after the lost River Dene, which may have flowed along the Hanging Ditch connecting the River Irk to the River Irwell at the street's northern end. (‘Gate’ derives from the Norse gata, meaning way).
+The road is named after the lost River Dene, which may have flowed along the Hanging Ditch, connecting the River Irk to the River Irwell at the street's northern end.
+The element 'gate' derives from the Norse gata, meaning 'way'.

-By the late 19th century Deansgate was an area of varied uses: its northern end had shopping and substantial office buildings while further south were slums and a working-class area around St John's Church (St John Street remaining upper middle class).
-The Wood Street Mission began to address the social problems in 1869 and its work continues in a very different form.
-From Peter Street southwards the eastern side was dominated by the viaducts of the Great Northern and Manchester South Junction Railways, whilst the Rochdale Canal crossed below Deansgate to connect with the other waterways beyond.
-In the late 20th century Deansgate was home to the head office of the Manchester Evening News newspaper, now replaced by part of the Spinningfields development.
-In early 2023, the road had cycle lanes and cycle laybys installed on the road.
+By the late 19th century, Deansgate contained a mixture of uses: its northern end had shops and substantial office buildings, while further south were slums and a working-class district around St John's Church, with St John Street remaining an upper-middle-class enclave.
+The Wood Street Mission was founded in 1869 to address social conditions in the area, and its work continues today in a different form.
+From Peter Street southwards, the eastern side of Deansgate was dominated by the viaducts of the Great Northern and Manchester South Junction railways, and the Rochdale Canal passed beneath the road to link with other waterways beyond.
+In the late 20th century, Deansgate housed the head office of the Manchester Evening News, later replaced by part of the Spinningfields development.
+In early 2023, cycle lanes and cycle laybys were installed along the road.